 When selecting executives for our events, SABRE juries and so forth, a range of considerations come into play.
 Seniority is often chief amongst them, lending a bias towards heads of functions and agency CEOs — an executive level that is overwhelmingly white.

-We cannot ignore that this kind of thinking reinforces systemic bias, because it excludes people of colour from public platforms that not only help advance their careers, but also provide tangible examples of what that advancement looks like.
+We cannot ignore that this kind of thinking reinforces systemic bias, because it excludes people of colour from public platforms that not only help advance their careers, but also provides tangible examples of what that advancement looks like.
 Unless the industry sees more people of colour on public platforms, they will continue to be excluded from them.
 And unless more people of colour are featured on these platforms, they will continue to be excluded from the career benefits that accrue from these opportunities — all of which slows down the overall rate of change in the public relations industry.

 The diversity and inclusion data and targets reported below are published on an annual basis by PRovoke Media.
 Furthermore, these targets and commitments form part of the criteria we consider when it comes to the bonus and compensation incentives of our leadership team.
 Improving diversity and addressing bias within our editorial and events is also a part of the performance evaluation for all members of the PRovoke Media team.

 *PRovoke Media has been committed to at least 50% female representation across all of its events and content for several years, and has met this target every year, including 2022.

 PRovoke Media has commited to the following minimum targets regarding its event portfolio, including all conferences, roundtables and bespoke events.
 We publish our data on an annual basis and report our progress on all of these criteria.